On the computational power of $C$-random strings: Introduction

-At the simplest level, the idea of the proof can be explained as follows.
-The decompressor is optimal up to an additive constant.
-This can be used to construct some exotic decompressors.
-For example there exist a decompressor $U_{even}$ such that every $x$ the number $\C_{U_{even}} (x)$ is even (Lemma~\ref{ev}).
-We will also construct a decompressor that allows to the halting problem.
+The universal decompressor is optimal up to an additive constant, which allows us to construct certain exotic decompressors with specific properties.
+For example, there exists a decompressor $U_{\text{even}}$ such that for every $x$ the Kolmogorov complexity $\C_{U_{\text{even}}} (x)$ is always an even number (Lemma~\ref{ev}).
+We will also construct some exotic decompressor that allows to solve the halting problem.